quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 * Finally, the third step is to progressively remove support for the version from all server instances.
 That step updates the Acceptable Versions.

-Note that this opens connections to version downgrades (but only for partially-deployed versions) during the update window, since those could be due to clients communicating with both updated and non-updated server instances.
+Note that, during the update window, connections are vulnerable to downgrade attacks for partially-deployed versions.
+This is because a client cannot distinguish such a downgrade attack from legitimate exchanges with both updated and non-updated server instances.

 # Application Layer Protocol Considerations